aev-git/YouTube-Chat-Plays/README.md

 ## Acknowledgements
 I want to thank to [pytchat](https://github.com/taizan-hokuto/pytchat/wiki/PytchatCore), [pydirectinput](https://github.com/learncodebygaming/pydirectinput), and all the other libraries I used, as well as
 [StreamersVsChat](https://youtu.be/uE_3RRBz3CQ) for their video that helped me get started with this project!

-## Contributing

-If you make an input map that you think would be helpful, feel free to make a request to add it to the templates folder.

-Pull requests welcome on the off chance someone wants to add/improve anything.

-Please reach out if you know a simple way to send JoyKey/Controller outputs with Python!
-It would be a big QoL change.

 ## License